We are delighted to announce the top three stories from December’s entries are (in alphabetical order):

 If your story for this month isn’t listed in the above three, you are welcome to do whatever you like with your submission hereon in.
 If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) next July so please do not send it elsewhere until after the literary festival.

-If you have requested and paid for critique, this will be with you in the next few days.
+If you have requested, and paid for, critique, this will be with you in the next few days.

-Morgen’s feedback on the stories received this month:
+Gareth’s feedback on the stories received this month:

 Several good stories written as if from personal knowledge, really getting inside the characters in a short space.
 Lots of capable handling of dialogue.
 And it’s good to see writers using (where appropriate) crisp, short sentences.
 It’s worth trying to make your point with as few words, as this form is all about brevity.